While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 - It is similar to the interaction of grapefruit with theses medicines and can change the levels in the blood, changing the way it impacts your body.

-- Using a topical instead of ingesting an edible or smoking can reduce the chance of interactions as less is absorbed by the skin.
+- Using a topical instead of ingesting an edible or smoking reduces the chance of interactions as less is absorbed by the skin.

 - I read an article a while back from a doctor in California who had been treating patients with medicinal marijuana (same plant but with THC) who said that he had not had any patients experience a negative interaction.
 I imagine the small doses used would help with that.